 Under Federal, State and local law, the Authority's programs are exempt from income, property and excise taxes.
 However, the Authority is required to make a payment in lieu of taxes (PILOT) for the PHA Owned Program in accordance with the provisions of its Cooperation Agreement with the Borough.
 Under the Cooperation Agreement, the Authority must pay the Borough the lesser of 10% of its net shelter rent or the approximate full real property taxes.
-During the fiscal year ended March 31, 2016 PILOT expense was accrued in the amount of \$84,098.
+During the fiscal years ended March 31, 2018 and 2017 PILOT expense was accrued in the amount of \$79,499 and \$80,721.